rbaluja/PFAS-Code/README.md

  * **PR/National Costs/nat_costs_binary.R**
  * This file recreates Figure 3a with the binary downgradient estimates.
 It creates and saves Figure S-7

-#### Supplemental files
-Note: These should each be run with a clean environment
-* **PR/Robustness/gw_verification.R**
-  * This calculates the statistics from Appendix M
-* **PR/GIS/df_watershed.R**
-  * NOTE: THIS MUST BE RUN PRIOR TO PR/Robustness/resid_side_comparison.R
-  * This calculates the watersheds shapes for each residence.
-They are used for the robustness exercise where we drop all homes who are downgradient of a site (used in Figure S-4)
-* **PR/Robustness/resid_side_comparison.R**
-  * This calculates and saves to memory the regressions used for the robustness exercise where we drop all homes who are downgradient of a site (used in Figure S-4)
-* **PR/Robustness/New York/Groundwater_NY.R**
-  * This calculates the results used for the New York section (Appendix N)
-* **PR/Placebo/placebo_head.R**
-  * This calculates the number of false positives under the placebo test (Table S-8)
-* **PR/GIS/cs_downstream.R**
-  * This directly calculates the necessary GIS files and creates Figure S-1
-* **PR/Figures/pop_matching_cutoff.R**
-  * This creates Figure S-2b
-* **PR/Figures/meters_cutoff.R**
-  * This creates Figure S-3
-* **PFAS-Code/PR/Figures/quantiles_pfas.R**
-  * This creates Figure Figure S-5 and Table S-12

-With the current setup:
-- To get robustness figure (Figure S-4): First run infant_health_head.R through main analysis with drop_states = TRUE (will want to set IV to FALSE to speed this up).
-Repeat with relaxed_up = TRUE, then Robustness/relaxed_up_robustness.R.
-Then run Robustness/resid_side_comparison.R (this can take a while if GIS is true.
-Then run infant_health_head.R with base spec until main analysis, then Figures/robustness_figure.R
-- To get the ratio of the population in 11 states by that of the lower 48: Run PR/National Costs/Stats/frac_nat_pop.R